davschne/git-without-fear/README.md

 ## More powerful but more dangerous: operations that rewrite history

 They're dangerous because they alter existing commits.
+If no other branch includes these commits, your prior work can be lost!

 Handy hint: For safety, copy the branch (`git branch`) before rewriting history.

 ### Reset:

-`git reset` allows us to delete the end of a branch.
+`git reset` allows us to delete the commit(s) at the end of a branch.
+It undoes the commits but (except for a hard reset) it doesn't change the contents of our working directory.

 Types of resets:
-- soft
+- `soft`: undoes commit(s) but stages the changes they contained (SAFE)
-- mixed
+- `mixed`: undoes commit(s) and clears the staging area (SAFE)
-- hard
+- `hard`: undoes commit(s) and discards all their changes (UNSAFE!)

 ### Rebase: